 There is no standard and the water temperature tends to vary between models and brands.
 Cold drinking temperature depends largely on the size and type of compressor or other technology used in the design.

-I've used several water coolers and found that the temperature varied widely and these specs are not often available.
+The temperature varies widely from one dispenser to the next and these specs are not often available.
 However, a water cooler that has a storage area at the bottom and smaller countertop dispensers will more than likely dispense water that is not as colds as other models.

 Best Water Cooler or Dispenser Features

 You may want to skip the hot water faucet if it's not something you'll use.
 You can turn the hot water off at the back of the unit to save a little in energy.